mateuszdorobek/python3.info/dragon/polish/sprint-02.rst

 -----
 .. code-block:: bdd

-    Feature: Create Dragon with random health points.
+    Feature: Create Dragon with random health points

-    Scenario: Create Dragon with random health points.
-        Given Dragon does not exist,
+    Scenario: Create Dragon with random health points Given Dragon does not exist
-         When Dragon is created with name "Wawelski", Then Dragon exists,
+         When Dragon is created with name "Wawelski" Then Dragon exists
-          and Dragon health is between 50 and 100.
+          and Dragon health is between 50 and 100

 Acceptance Criteria